NWChemEx/TensorWrapper/_sources/developer/design/motivation.rst.txt

 So if the for-loop produces better overall code, why would we want the DSL version?
 The short answer is the for-loop based version is not optimal in all situations.
 By using the DSL, we can express our intent while punting the optimizations to the backend.
-This is because using modern object-oriented programming techniques, there is a disconnect between the apparent API and how things are actually implemented.
+This is because, using modern object-oriented programming techniques, there is a disconnect between the apparent API and how things are actually implemented.
 Point being, just because the tensor DSL code looks like it has extra memory usage doesn't mean it really does (simple